ylaboratory/ETNA/README.md

-# ETNA: Embedding to Network Alignment
+# ETNA: Embeddings to Network Alignment

 This repository contains the scripts to run the ETNA method and corresponding analysis described in the Li et al. paper,